creasetopher/tradeBotCDK/README.md

+# Chris's tradebot.

+This is Chris's tradebot.
+Don't mind the text below, it is simply a template from AWS Python CDK.

-# Welcome to your CDK Python project!
+## Welcome to your CDK Python project!

 This is a blank project for CDK development with Python.